chriscarrollsmith/chriscarrollsmith.github.io/README.md

 ## Creating a repo from the template

 Clone the template with the "Use this template button."
-Assuming you plan to deploy as your homepage on Github pages, make sure to name your cloned repo `{YOUR-GITHUB-USERNAME}.github.io`.
+Assuming you plan to deploy as your homepage on Github pages, make sure to name your cloned repo `{YOUR-GITHUB-USERNAME}.github.io` and install dependencies in your repo folder from the command line with `npm install`.

 ## Customization